-The pricing, coverage, and reimbursement of Immunic's approved products, if any, must be sufficient to support its commercial efforts and other development programs, and the availability and adequacy of coverage and reimbursement by third-party payors, including governmental and private insurers, are essential for most patients to be able to afford expensive treatments.
-Sales of Immunic's product candidates that may receive approval, if any, will depend substantially, both domestically and abroad, on the extent to which the costs of its approved products, if any, will be paid for or reimbursed by health maintenance, managed care, pharmacy benefit and similar healthcare management organizations, or government payors and private payors.
+The pricing, coverage, and reimbursement of any of Immunic's approved products must be sufficient to support its commercial efforts and other development programs, and the availability and adequacy of coverage and reimbursement by third-party payors, including governmental and private insurers, are essential for most patients to be able to afford expensive treatments.
+Sales of any of Immunic's approved product candidates will depend substantially, both domestically in other jurisdictions, on the extent to which the costs of any of its approved products will be paid for or reimbursed by health maintenance, managed care, pharmacy benefit and similar healthcare management organizations, or government payors and private payors.
 If coverage and reimbursement are not available, or are available only in limited amounts, Immunic may have to subsidize or provide products for free or Immunic may not be able to successfully commercialize its products.

 In addition, there is significant uncertainty related to the insurance coverage and reimbursement for newly approved products.
 In the United States, the principal decisions about coverage and reimbursement for new drugs are typically made by the Centers for Medicare & Medicaid Services ("CMS"), an agency within the U.S. Department of Health and Human Services, as CMS decides whether and to what extent a new drug will be covered and reimbursed under Medicare.
 Private payors tend to follow the coverage reimbursement policies established by CMS to a substantial degree.
-It is difficult to predict what CMS will decide with respect to reimbursement for novel product candidates such as Immunic's and what reimbursement codes its product candidates may receive if approved.
+It is difficult to predict what CMS will decide with respect to reimbursement for Immunic's novel product candidates and what reimbursement codes its product candidates may receive if approved.
 There also may be delays in obtaining coverage for newly-approved drugs.
-Obtaining coverage and reimbursement approval is time-consuming and costly, requiring us to provide payors with scientific, clinical, and cost-effectiveness data.
+Obtaining coverage and reimbursement approval is time-consuming and costly, requiring us to provide payors with scientific, clinical, and costeffectiveness data.
 Further, eligibility for coverage does not necessarily signify that a drug will be reimbursed in all cases or at a rate that covers our costs.
 Thus, even if we succeed in bringing a product to market, it may not be considered medically necessary or cost-effective, and the amount reimbursed for any products may be insufficient to allow us to sell our products on a competitive basis.

 Outside the United States, international operations are generally subject to extensive governmental price controls and other price-restrictive regulations, and Immunic believes the increasing emphasis on cost-containment initiatives in Europe, Canada and other countries has and will continue to put pressure on the pricing and usage of products.
 In many countries, the prices of products are subject to varying price control mechanisms as part of national health systems.
-Price controls or other changes in pricing regulation could restrict the amount that Immunic is able to charge for its products, if any.
-Accordingly, in markets outside the United States, the potential revenue may be insufficient to generate commercially reasonable revenue and profits.
+Price controls or other changes in pricing regulation could restrict the amount that Immunic is able to charge for any of its products.
+Accordingly, the potential revenue and profits from markets outside the United States may be commercially inadequate.